What could be worse for the planet than fast fashion? It’s not what you may expect…

 - The irrigation used to grow GM foods naturally carries all of these problems into water sources and into the air.
 This exposes different bacteria, insects, and animals to the same problems

-- GMO seeds are often engineered to be sterile, meaning farmers cannot use seeds from their plants as nature intended, and must buy more each season from the agricultural company.
+- GMO seeds are often engineered to be sterile.
+This means farmers cannot use seeds from their plants as nature intended.
+They must buy more each season from the agricultural company.
 Many farmers have gone bankrupt from this ‘terminator technology’

-In short, it seems the GMO crops that most animals are fed are a time bomb that could lead to a global food crisis that will be very hard to fix, but by shunning meat and dairy, we can reduce the demand for GMO animal feed.
+In short, it seems the GMO crops that most animals are fed are a time bomb that could lead to a global food crisis that will be very hard to fix.
+But by shunning meat and dairy, we can at least reduce the demand for GMO animal feed.

 3. Nuclear Energy and Weapons

-It’s not really necessary to recount the horrors of a potential nuclear exchange, other than to remind ourselves that a nuclear winter would be the ultimate environmental disaster, and humanity’s last insult to the planet.
+It’s not really necessary to recount the horrors of a potential nuclear exchange.
+But we must remind ourselves that a nuclear winter would be the ultimate environmental disaster, and humanity’s last insult to the planet.

-Those weapons are a pretty big threat to life as we know it.
+Those weapons are a pretty big threat to ALL life.
 But there’s another threat, too – and some even think it’s ‘eco-friendly’.
 I’m talking about nuclear energy.

 And then there are the accidents.